Exact logic

 The agency shares producer metrics with the producers themselves.

-Sarah sees where she stands relative to goals and agency averages.
-She knows she’s a top performer.
-She’s motivated to keep it up.
+A top performer sees where they stand relative to goals and agency averages.
+They know they’re ahead.
+They’re motivated to keep it up.

-Jennifer sees she’s underperforming.
-Now she and the agency owner can have a data-driven conversation:
+An underperformer sees they’re behind.
+Now they and the agency owner can have a data-driven conversation:

 This isn’t micromanagement.
 It’s accountability with clarity.
-Jennifer knows the expectations.
-She knows where she stands.
-She can course-correct.
+The producer knows the expectations.
+They know where they stand.
+They can course-correct.

 Tony Caldwell’s advice: “Pick 8-12 core KPIs rather than tracking 50 metrics.
 Choose ones that align with your growth stage and strategy.”
 Don’t try to track everything.
 Focus on the metrics that actually drive decisions: retention (retention improvement = profit), revenue per employee (efficiency), book size per producer (capacity management), policies per client (cross-sell opportunity).
 Ignore vanity metrics that don’t inform action.

-We implemented a simple KPI dashboard pulling from his AMS (Applied Epic) and QuickBooks:
+Take the gut-feel agency described at the top.
+Stand up a simple KPI dashboard pulling from the AMS (Applied Epic) and QuickBooks:

 “My producers hate metrics.
 They’re salespeople, not analysts.
 If I start tracking their numbers, they’ll feel micromanaged.”